AustinTSchaffer/AustinTSchaffer/README.md

 Link: https://github.com/AustinTSchaffer/SudokuSolver

-In a similar vein to the previous project, I wrote a solver for the game Sudoku based in equal parts on strategies that I have developed playing the game by myself, and on knowledge that I found on an online resource containing advanced Sudoku strategies.
-I didn't want to just end there, so I made sure that the solver worked on any game that follwed the same basic rules.
+In a similar vein to the previous project, I wrote a Sudoku solver based in equal parts on strategies that I have developed playing the game by myself, and on knowledge that I found on an online resource containing advanced Sudoku strategies.
+I didn't want to just end there, so I made sure that the solver worked on any game that follwed the same basic rules:

 - Rule 1: The game has some maximum number of types symbols that can be placed into the game.
 - Rule 2: Each cell can only contain one symbol.